stolostron/multicluster-global-hub/operator/README.md

 kubectl create secret generic multicluster-global-hub-storage -n "multicluster-global-hub" \
     --from-literal=database_uri=<postgresql-uri>
 ```
-> You can run this sample script `config/samples/storage/deploy_postgres.sh` to install postgres in `multicluster-global-hub-postgres` namespace and create the secret `multicluster-global-hub-storage` in namespace `multicluster-global-hub` automatically.
+> You can run this sample script `config/samples/storage/deploy_postgres.sh` to install postgres in `multicluster-global-hub` namespace and create the secret `multicluster-global-hub-storage` in namespace `multicluster-global-hub` automatically.
 To override the secret namespace, set `TARGET_NAMESPACE` environment variable to the ACM installation namespace before executing the script.

 4. Kafka is installed and two topics `spec` and `status` are created, also a secret with name `multicluster-global-hub-transport` that contains the kafka access information should be created in `multicluster-global-hub` namespace: